 Best Golf Drivers to Fix a Slice

-The worst nightmare of every slicer is seeing your ball go off target before landing in the worst place ever.
-Unfortunately, this is a problem every amateur golfer has to deal with.
+The worst nightmare of every slicer is seeing your ball go off target and then landing in the worst place ever.
+Unfortunately, this is a problem many amateur golfers have to deal with.
 Slices lose your distance and make it hard for you to score well on the golf course.

 - How to Score in the 60’s (Break 70 Plan)